Breeders’ Cup Classic may feature Triple Crown race winners

 Keeneland is hosting the richest two days in North American racing for a second time.
 As it was with the Triple Crown races, no fans will be allowed on site because of the coronavirus.

+Trainer John Gosden will send his best horses, but the 69-year-old Brit will stay home.

+“With everything going on, I’ve got a lot to run here,” he said.
+“It’s been a bit of a nightmare year.”

 A total of 39 foreign horses were pre-entered.
+Trainer Aidan O’Brien is bringing 10 horses from Ireland, which imposed a 14-day quarantine on incoming visitors.

+“The Breeders’ Cup is the championship race of the whole season worldwide,” O’Brien said.
+“Very important for everyone to keep making a living.”

+O’Brien has two pre-entries in the $4 million Turf: Magical and Mogul.
+He’s won the race six times.

 Final entries and the post-position draw will be Monday.